 What Is Sort?

-The Sort step separates items in your workspace that you know you need from those that you do not need or may not need by moving the latter to a “red tag” holding area.
+The Sort step separates items in your workspace that you know you need from items that you do not or may not need.
+Move the latter to a “red tag” holding area.

 Why Do You Need Sort?

 Sort enables you to have a more productive workspace by removing unneeded clutter (and eliminating distractions).
 It also is a first step towards opening up space that can be used for other things.

 Separate necessary items (e.g., tools, parts, and materials) from unnecessary items.
 We recommend sorting items into four categories:

 - Items needed in this work area.
 These are items you know that you regularly use in the context of this work area and thus will stay in this work area.